Jekabz/someNotes/ANDROID/activities.md

 * in your subclass, implement callback methods (called by system)

 * `onCreate()`
+  * called when the activity is first created
   * initialize most important components of your Activity
   * call `setContentView()` to define the layout for UI
 * `onPause()`